flamingstars/flamingstars/README.md

-i never thought that i would hear you say that i'm who you hold dear more than anyone else, or at least not in the same way
+i never thought that i would hear you say that i'm who you hold dear
+more than anyone else or at least not in the same way

 <!--